meganz/sdk/examples/java/README.md

 4. In Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java`
 5. Build and run the project in Eclipse

-## How to run the project in WINDOWS
+## How to run the project in Windows

 You have two options, using a prebuilt native library or building it by yourself.